 Parts I and II of this report contain "forward-looking statements" within the meaning of the federal securities laws, including the Private Securities Litigation Reform Act of 1995 (Section 27A of the Securities Act of 1933 and Section 27A of the Securities and Exchange Act of 1934).
 Such statements are inherently subject to risks and uncertainties.
 Further, forward-looking statements are intended to speak only as of the date on which they are made.
 Forward-looking statements are statements that include projections, expectations or beliefs about future events or results or otherwise are not statements of historical fact.
 Such statements are often but not always characterized by qualifying words such as "expect," "believe," "estimate," "plan" and "project" and their derivatives, and include but are not limited to statements about expectations for the company's future operations, production levels, sales, gross profit margins, operating income, SG&A or other expenses, earnings, other performance measures, as well as any statements regarding future economic or industry trends or future developments.
 Factors that could influence the matters discussed in such statements include the level of housing starts and sales of existing homes, consumer confidence, trends in disposable income, and general economic conditions.
 Decreases in these economic indicators could have a negative effect on our business and prospects.
 Likewise, increases in interest rates, particularly home mortgage rates, and increases in consumer debt or the general rate of inflation, could affect the company adversely.
 Changes in consumer tastes or preferences toward products not produced by us could erode demand for our products.
-Changes in the value of the U.S. dollar versus other currencies could affect our financial results because a significant portion of our operations are located outside the United States, and strengthening of currencies in Canada and China can have a negative impact on our sales in the U.S. of products products less competitive
+Changes in the value of the U.S. dollar versus other currencies could affect our financial results because a significant portion of our operations are located outside the United States.
+Strengthening of the U.S. dollar against other currencies could make our products less competitive on the basis of price in markets outside the United States, and strengthening of currencies in Canada and China can have a negative impact on our sales in the U.S. of products produced in those places.
+Also, economic and political instability in international areas could affect our operations or sources of goods in those areas, as well as demand for our products in international markets.
+Further information about these factors, as well as other factors that could affect our future operations or financial results and the matters discussed in forward-looking statements are included in the "Risk Factors" section of this report in Item 1A.